asakhare/Tensoflow-Benchmarking-with-CNN_DL_MNIST/README.md

 This is a batch file which holds the code to run the CNN_MNIST.py file in $LOCAL directory.
 This file takes care of setting up the tensorflow environment, activating the environment, logging information to the output file, and running the CNN_MNIST.py script.

 To run the file separately use sbatch command. (please refer: https://www.psc.edu/bridges/user-guide/running-jobs)

-#### run_benchmarks.sh
-This is the main file which needs to be run for executing the TensorFlow Deep MNIST benchmarking experiments.
-Brief flow of the shell script.

-This file stores the output files for each of the outputs of the model execution of each deployment architecture, in ‘results’ directory which should be a sub directory of the current directory.
-First it moves any older files from results directory to archived directory which is a subdirectory of the results directory.
-Then it enters a nested loop and submits the required jobs to the job queue (Exp ID 0 to 9).
-All the output files are stored in the result directory and follow the following filename format.
-YYYY-MM-DD-<gpu type>:<number of gpus>:<staged from directory>
-e.g. An experiment run on 4th Jun 2018 on a k80 GPU from local directory will have an output file name as ‘2018-06-04-k80:1:local’.
-Command to run this file is : ‘ . run_benchmarks.sh’

 #### tf_benchmarking_file_creation.py
 This script scans all the output files and stores the important outputs metrices in a comma delimited csv file.
 A sample file created by this script is as given below.